 Reports show that an increasing number of people are choosing to have their teeth straightened.
 There’s a reason for that: thanks to advanced dental technology, there are so many more options for straightening your teeth than there used to be.
 We’ve collected information about some of these treatments.

 - Traditional metal braces: Even though a variety of other options exist, many people still choose standard metal braces to straighten their teeth.
-This tried-and-true method is not only very effective, it’s usually somewhat less expensive than other alternatives.
+This tried-and-true method is not only very effective, but it’s also usually somewhat less expensive than other alternatives.
 There are a few downsides to metal braces.
 Some patients experience a certain amount of discomfort in the cheeks and gums with traditional braces.
 It’s also harder to thoroughly clean your teeth, and there are certain foods that you should avoid while wearing them.

 - Ceramic straighteners: This recent update to traditional braces features ceramic brackets that are affixed to the patient’s teeth, making them somewhat less obvious than old-style metal braces.
-The downside to this option is that ceramic braces are not as durable as metal, and they are usually a little more costly than the traditional braces.
+The downside to this option is that ceramic braces are not as durable as metal, and they are usually a little more costly than traditional braces.

 - Invisalign®: Invisalign® aligners are molded plastic trays that fit snugly over the patient’s top and bottom teeth.
 A new set of trays is provided every two weeks or so, as the patient’s teeth slowly move into their straighter positions.
 Invisalign® is considered by patients to be much more comfortable than metal or ceramic braces.
 Since you can remove the aligners when you eat and clean your teeth, there are no issues with regard to restricted diets or oral hygiene routines.
 Taking all this into consideration, it’s easy to understand why Invisalign® has become such a popular choice for teeth straightening.
 The one disadvantage is that they are more expensive than many other options.